DavidArll/NoteApp/mobile/README.md

 # NoteApp Mobile

-This folder contains a skeleton for a mobile application built with React Native (e.g. using Expo).
-The mobile app should mirror the web functionality:
+This folder contains high-level guidance to build the mobile client in React Native (using Expo).
+The mobile app should record audio, send it to the backend and display transcripts, translations and summaries.

-- Use the device microphone to capture meeting audio.
-- Transcribe speech to text.
-- Translate the text to a target language.
-- Display notes, key topics and suggestions in real time.

 ## Getting Started

-1. Install [Expo CLI](https://docs.expo.dev/workflow/expo-cli/) and initialize a new project:
+1. Install [Expo CLI](https://docs.expo.dev/workflow/expo-cli/) and create a new project:

 ```bash
 npm install -g expo-cli
 expo init NoteAppMobile
 ```

-2. Replace the generated `App.js` with an implementation similar to `web/script.js`, using packages like `expo-speech`, `react-native-voice` or other speech-to-text libraries.
+2. Add packages for audio recording and networking, e.g. `expo-av` for microphone access and `axios` for API calls.

+3. Implement logic similar to `web/script.js` to start/stop recording and send the audio buffer to `http://<your-server>/api/transcribe`.
+Use the responses from `/api/translate` and `/api/summarize` to populate the UI.

-3. Run the app on your device:
+4. Run the app:

 ```bash
 cd NoteAppMobile
 expo start
 ```

-This repository only provides a high level guide.
-You can extend the mobile app with the same features as the web version.
+The backend from this repository must be running and reachable from the device for transcription and translation.